NBISweden/module-r-intro-dm-practices/_episodes/07-exercises.md

 >
 > * Use `group_by()` and `summarize()` to find the mean and standard deviation
 >   of the number of reads for each genotype and gene.
 Then reshape the data
->   so that the mean and standard deviation for for the two genotypes are
+>   so that the mean and standard deviation for the two genotypes are
 >   displayed in separate columns.
 >
 >   **Hint:** calculate the standard deviation with the `sd()` function.